1. Instructor Information

 - Smart phones and the internet make us smarter.
 They give us access to facts and information that we no longer have to memorize.
 Please bring your network-enabled devices to class and be prepared to use them to enhance our learning experience.
 However, use of all electronic devices is prohibited during exams.

 - Class periods are discussion-based.
 Typically, some extroverts participate more readily than others, but it is often the case that one person who asks a question or makes a comment gives voice to something that many others in the class are also thinking.
-All students are expected to enhance the classroom experience.
+All students are expected to enhance the classroom experience, and students may be called on by the Instructors to respond to questions.

 - Any violent or threatening conduct by an ASU student in this class will be reported to the ASU Police Department and the Office of the Dean of Students.